Even Meghan McCain Thinks Mike Pence Will Screw Up Coronavirus Response

 Whoopi Goldberg, meanwhile, speculated that the president named Pence to lead the outbreak response to the outbreak of the disease because Trump is “setting him up” since he knows “there’s a cliff coming,” something Hostin and Behar agreed with.

 McCain, however, said she didn’t like “politicizing” this and even went so far as to chastise someone in the audience apparently clapping that this could be bad news for the president.
-At the same time, she said “people are scared and it’s okay to be scared because there’s a lot of misinformation out there.”
+At the same time, she said, “people are scared and it’s OK to be scared because there’s a lot of misinformation out there.”

-Later on in the segment, McCain also told the audience that it was okay to have a “healthy sense of fear,” noting that other first-world countries were initiating quarantines and closing down schools.
+Later on in the segment, McCain also told the audience that it was OK to have a “healthy sense of fear,” noting that other first-world countries were initiating quarantines and closing down schools.

 McCain’s criticism of the appointment of Pence to handle America’s response to the coronavirus outbreak saw her finding rare common ground with progressive Rep. Alexandria Ocasio-Cortez (D-NY), who she recently tangled with on The View.